x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/offline-address-books/add-or-remove-an-address-list.md

 - Changes to the address list aren't available for client download until after the OAB in which the address list resides has been generated.

 - You can't use the Exchange admin center (EAC) to perform this procedure.
-You must use the Shell.
+You must use Exchange Online PowerShell.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

 ## What do you want to do?

-### Use the Shell to add an address list to an OAB
+### Use Exchange Online PowerShell to add an address list to an OAB

 When using the  _AddressLists_ parameter, any address lists that currently exist will be overwritten.
 You must include existing address lists when you use the  _AddressLists_ parameter to continue to generate those address lists in your OAB.
 This example, in which you have AddressList1 and AddressList2, adds AddressList3.